 A warehouse fire is not as uncommon as you might think.
 According to the National Fire Protection Association (NFPA), an average of 1410 warehouse fires a year were reported in the United States between 2014-2018, which equates to about 3-4 warehouse fires a day.
-This means while you are reading this, a warehouse is dealing with a fire that has the potential to cause warehouse damages, injuries, and even loss of life.
+This means while you are reading this, a warehouse is dealing with a fire that can potentially cause warehouse damages, injuries, and even loss of life.

 Leading Causes of Warehouse Fires